yumao233/YuMao233/README.md

 ### English

-I am a full-stack developer who enjoys working with `TypeScript` and `Go`, passionate about project `ideas` and leading teams to bring them to life.
+Full-stack developer who enjoys working with `TypeScript` and `Go`, passionate about project `ideas` and leading teams to bring them to life.

 All projects listed under `Pinned` were developed under my leadership.
 If you have any feedback on these projects or new ideas to share, feel free to reach out!